-Confidence in resistivity counter estimates is high given extensive validation effort, despite moderate mean downstream counter accuracy (38% for the Chowade River and 68% for Cypress Creek).
+Confidence in resistivity counter estimates is high due to extensive validation effort.
+Counter accuracy was high for both downstream and upstream counts (96% and 93% for the Chowade River, 78% and 100% for Cypress Creek, respectively).
 Understanding errors associated with enumeration is critical to detecting changes in abundance, and rigorous methodology is in place to estimate accuracy of counter estimates.
-Both upstream and downstream counter accuracy was lower than previous years, and slightly lower than other salmonid enumeration programs in British Columbia.
+Both upstream and downstream counter accuracy were higher than previous years and also higher than other salmonid enumeration programs in British Columbia.
 For example, flat pad counters in the Lower Bridge and Chilcotin rivers had upstream accuracies of 70% and >80%, respectively, while downstream accuracies in the Chilcotin River were 50% or greater (Ramos-Espinoza et al. 2011).
-In the Chowade River, low accuracies in 2020 were driven by FNs, likely related to high fish densities of non-target species (particularly Mountain Whitefish), which caused the counter to misinterpret signals occurring at the same time and miss movements (i.e., multiple concurrent signals can be difficult for the counter to correctly separate into individual traces).
-In Cypress Creek, lower accuracies could be related to a deepening thalweg, and the counter position may need to be shifted in 2021 to mitigate decreased accuracy.
+In both the Chowade and Cypress River, the decreased counter accuracy was a result of false negatives.
+This is likely related to high fish densities of non-target species (particularly Mountain Whitefish), where two or more individuals interacted with a specific channel at the same time.
+This caused the counter to misinterpret simultaneous signals and miss movements (i.e., multiple concurrent signals can be difficult for the counter to correctly separate into individual traces).